readium/readium-css/docs/CSS22-postcss.md

 1. interpolate CSS variables into a static representation, while preserving variables for other browsers (`"preserve": true`);
 2. remove static representations which can’t be interpolated and are `undefined` (`remove` task).

+We recommend managing user settings via JavaScript in this case, especially as you can test support for CSS variables, as described in the [CSS Variables primer](../docs/CSS07-variables.md).

 ## Useful plugins